TheHive-Project/CortexDocs/api/how-to-create-an-analyzer.md

 path to the main program file.

 #### configurationItems
 The list of configurationItems is necessary in order to be able to set all configuration variables for analyzers directly in the Cortex 2 user interface.
-As in the VirusTotal example above can be seen, very item is a json object that defines:
+As in the VirusTotal example above can be seen, every item is a json object that defines:
 - name (string)
 - description (string)
 - type (string)
 - multi (boolean)
 - required (boolean)
 - defaultValue (according to type, optional)

+The `multi` parameter allows to pass a list as configuration variable instead of a single string or number.
+This is used e.g. in the MISP analyzer that queries multiple servers in one run and needs different parameters for that.

 ### Analyzer Configuration in the Global Configuration File
 An analyzer might need specific configuration parameters such as a username and